ONSdigital/census-atlas/content-csv-to-json/README.md

 ## Dependencies

 Requires Python 3.9+ to be available as the default `Python` executable in the current environment.
-Can be installed as follows (macOS):
+Can be installed and set as the local python as follows (macOS):

 - brew install pyenv
 - pyenv install 3.10.0
-- pyenv local 3.10.0
+- cd content-csv-to-json && pyenv local 3.10.0

 ## Instructions